Chocolatey is a package manager for Windows (like apt-get but for Windows).

 * Install webpi feature - choco install IIS7.5Express -source webpi

-More advanced commands and switches listed on the command reference, including how you can force a package to install the x86 version of a package.
+For more advanced commands and switches, use `choco -?` or `choco command -h`.
+You can also look at the [command reference](https://github.com/chocolatey/choco/wiki/CommandsReference), including how you can force a package to install the x86 version of a package.

 ### Create Packages?